llyttle/robot_localization/README.md

 If given more time on the project, we would first like to further refine the pose estimate.
 Ideally, the particle filter would be able to guess the pose with a high certainty.
 We would like to see the particles spread out slightly for each resampling, then tightly converge when updated with the LIDAR.
 These qualities describe the beginning of a very robust particle filter.
 After this, it may be interesting to return values from the filter to quantify certainty, accuracy, and other metrics.
 With such information we would be able to methodically optimize the particle filter with the adjustment of a few variables.
 Possibly beyond the scope of our current abilities, it may be worthwhile to combine the particle filter with other robotic concepts, like room mapping.
 Such programs could allow a robot to 'remember' a room, and locate features out of its view.
 #### 4.2 Lessons Learned
+- When working with a global frame, like map, transform all other coordinates to that frame first.
+- Work in Radians.
+Degrees may be convenient, but most calculations are smoother in radians.
+- Remember linear algebra can be a big help when doing coordinate transformations.
+- Reach a decent understanding of a step/concept/function's purpose before trying to make it.
+Otherwise you may be working backwards.